florentis/tcl-ExprShorthand/TIP-shorthand.md

         set A [( *expression* )]

 This corresponds to this new rule of substitution :
-> * **Mathematical expression substitution** : If the first caracter of a word is an open-bracket and is immediatly followed by an open-parenthese, then Tcl performs *Mathematical expression substitution*.
-The expression has to follows the rule of the *expr* language.
+> * **Mathematical expression substitution** : If the first caracter of a word is an open-bracket and is immediately followed by an open-parenthese, then Tcl performs a *Mathematical expression substitution*.
+The expression has to follows the rules of the *expr* language.
 It must be closed by a closed-parenthese immediately followed by a closed-bracket.

 ## Options
 - **Shorthand in array indexes** : In the context of an array variable index, the shorthand will allow this syntax :

          set A(( *expression* )) 1

-This will create in the array 'A' a key whose value will be the result of the computed expression and set it to "1"
+This will create in the array 'A' a key whose value will be the result of the computed expression.

 - **Native list handling** :